1976 United States Senate election in California

 The 1976 United States Senate election in California took place on November 2, 1976.
 Incumbent Democratic U.S. Senator John V. Tunney ran for re-election to a second term, but was defeated by Republican S. I. Hayakawa.
-As of 2023, this is the last time an incumbent Democratic Senator from California lost re-election.
+As of 2024, this is the last time an incumbent Democratic Senator from California lost re-election.

+Primary elections were held on June 8.
+Tunney survived a challenge from anti-war activist Tom Hayden, the husband of Jane Fonda.
+Hayakawa, a novice campaigner, won a surprise victory over seasoned political figures Robert H. Finch, Alphonzo Bell Jr., and John L. Harmer.